Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Key ones include:

-Now, the above list covers the key sales channels that you can use ‘out of the box.’
-Several others — including big-hitters like Amazon, Ebay, Etsy and Pinterest — are available via third-party apps.
+(Note: the above list covers the key sales channels that you can use ‘out of the box.’
+Several others — including big-hitters like TikTok, Amazon, Ebay, Etsy and Pinterest — are available via third-party apps.
+A key option on that front is Shopify’s own Shopify Marketplace Connect app).

-In general, it’s fairly easy to use these sales channels — and the interface in general — but there’s a couple of problems worth zooming in on, relating to content layout and images.
+In general, I’ve found using these sales channels — and the Shopify interface in general — fairly easy.
+But there are a couple of problems I think it’s worth zooming in on, relating to content layout and images.

 Content layout